 - Optional interview is encouraged

-Our residents serve as primary clinician on the majority of the cases seen by the FARMS service.
+FARMS sees ~40,000 cases per year; therefore, our residents serve as primary clinician on a large number of the cases seen by the FARMS service.
 We also encourage the residents to take the lead on employee training and troubleshooting disease outbreaks or management issues at the clients’ farms.

 Responsibilities of Residents During Their Clinical Training